The Wealdstone Raider: Original video

 The original 33-second YouTube video entitled The Wealdstone Raider was uploaded to the video-sharing website on 10 March 2013, having been filmed the previous day.
 It features Hill at The Enclosed Ground of Whitehawk F.C., Brighton.
-At the start of the video Hill is shown wearing a Wealdstone FC football shirt and an oversized leather jacket; holding a cigarette in his right hand and a pint of beer in the other, he was being discreetly filmed at a football match by opposing supporter Darren Ward.
+At the start of the video Hill is shown wearing a Wealdstone F.C. football shirt and an oversized leather jacket; holding a cigarette in his right hand and a pint of beer in the other, he was being discreetly filmed at a football match by opposing supporter Darren Ward.
 During the early moments of the video Hill appears to become aware he is being filmed and is seen taking a number of glances towards the camera before saying a number of phrases, which he has now become renowned for, including "If you want some, I'll give it ya" and "You've got no fans".
-During the altercation Hill claimed that Whitehawk F.C. were "playing sh*t" due to the fact that they had "no fans" and were a "load of w*nkers".
+During the altercation Hill claimed that Whitehawk F.C. were "playing shit" due to the fact that they had "no fans" and were a "load of wankers".
 Other videos on the original uploader's YouTube channel "dazman21" depict further disputes between Hill, Ward and "Jeff", as well as other bystanders of the match.